 Energy provision is a service like any other and, if you feel your energy supplier is underperforming, you have every right to complain.

-First, complain directly to your provider.
+First, complain directly to your supplier.
 Sometimes a simple phone call is all it takes to clear up a misunderstanding.
 Do make sure you keep of note of who you spoke to and what their advice was, for future reference.

 If the issue is more complex and isn’t resolved through a phone call, we recommend writing to your supplier.
 You can do this either by email or post.
 Be sure to include your account information and any relevant scans or photocopies of your bills.